Published decisions

 5 examples shown

-For the reasons I’ve explained, my final decision is that I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Ms W to accept or reject my decision before 14 April 2026.
+For the reasons given, my final decision is that I don’t uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr S to accept or reject my decision before 15 May 2026.

-View source decisionMy final decision is that I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs C to accept or reject my decision before 2 April 2026.
+View source decisionMy final decision is that I don’t uphold Mr A’s complaint against Wise Payments Limited.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr A to accept or reject my decision before 29 April 2026.

 View source decision